-X.509 Certificate Based Client Authentication
+X.509 Certificate Authentication

 This section of the deployment guide shows how an x.509 certificate provided by the SAP Cloud can be used to authenticate the SAP Cloud as a valid client to the SAP backend application.
-The x.509 certificate is imported into the SAP backend application Identity Management (IDM) system and mapped to an existing application user account.
-That way the x.509 client certificate can be used for authenticating an incoming request as coming from the user who is identified by the x.509 certificate.
-The SAP backend IDM also stores the authorization a user has to execute certain allocation functions.
-That way authenticity of a client request as well as authorization for processing and answering a request is managed in SAP applications.
+The x.509 certificate is provisioned within the SAP backend application Identity Management (IDM) system, which provides permissions and allows a user to execute the application logic required to respond to SAP cloud requests.
+Once the x.509 authentication is completed, users provisioned within the IDM will be given the application-to-application (a2a) trust to execute approved instances.